 From Ohio History Central

 The Spanish-American War, as the conflict was called, lasted less than three months and ended in a complete victory for the United States.
 The United States military easily defeated Spanish forces in Cuba and in the Philippines.
 Asa Bushnell, the governor of Ohio, provided the federal government with three regiments of Ohioans, but these soldiers did not arrive in Cuba until after the fighting was over.
 Approximately 15,300 Ohioans participated in the military aspects of the Spanish-American War.
-Of these men, 230 of them died, principally from diseases.
+Of these men, 230 died, principally from diseases.